Once upon a time, there was a business.

 This one was run by a woman who started working for herself at age 22 and made a profit from the first month.
 She went on to rock the digital nomad lifestyle working from a laptop on a Greek island.
 On her first cold sales call as a business owner, she signed a client for a 5 figure contract.
 She took off on trips around the world fairly regularly, just ‘cause, and despite the fact that she was working less than she ever had before, she was also making the type of money people typically share on “win” days in FB groups.

 If you haven’t guessed by now, both of these stories are about me and my business.
 The only difference between 1 and 2?
-The last sentence in 1 is an amalgamation of past years, and the last sentence in 2 happened this year.
+The narrative.

 And as contradictory as they seem, both of these stories are absolutely, 100% true.
 I know I’m not alone — everybody has ups and downs.
 But you wouldn’t know it to look at the #smallbiz space.